An intelligent tutor for planning in large partially observable environments: Conclusion

 Recent research suggests that people learn cognitive strategies partly through simple, model-free reinforcement learning mechanisms \citep{HeJainLieder2021,krueger2017enhancing}.
 If this is the case, then methods that have been developed to foster this simple form of learning, such as feedback \citep{Callaway2021Leveraging} and shaping \citep{skinner1953shaping,skinner1958reinforcement}, may be very appropriate for helping people learn how to make better decisions.
 Since our intelligent tutor was based on those principles, its effectiveness suggests that this might be the case.
+Regardless thereof, more cognitively sophisticated learning mechanisms are also crucial and should be supported as well.

+MGPO was designed specifically for efficiently solving environments utilizing our model of the partially observable meta-level MDPs and therefore heavily utilizes the Gaussian nature of belief states to calculate the VOC.
+This can be seen as both a feature and a limitation.
+While the dependency on normally distributed environment models limits the types of environments MGPO can be applied to compared to prior methods built on categorical probability distributions (i.e. \citealp{callaway2017learning, consul2021improving}), it also enables MGPO to outperform existing methods in partially observable environments, for which no prior methods for solving meta-level MDPs are applicable.
+While it is possible to extend the method to more expressive reward distributions in future work, normal distributions are also widely present in nature \citep{lyon2014normal} and have been used extensively in relevant prior work \citep{dearden1998bayesian,guez2012efficient,mehta2022leveraging,consul2021improving,lieder2017automatic}.

+MGPO further assumes that all meta-level actions are available at all stages of the planning process and can be executed independently of each other.
+Although we believe that this structure of planning tasks is applicable to many realistic settings, some aspects of real-world planning problems may require more complex models with sequentially dependent meta-level actions.
+To an extent, MGPO can already solve these cases with minor adjustments, such as interleaving meta- and object-level actions, or integrating multiple sequential planning operations into a single meta-level action.
+However, to fully address dependencies in meta-level actions, MGPO would need to be extended to plan multiple steps into the future, which will require additional optimizations due to the computational complexity.

+Additionally, our environment model is further constrained by the assumptions that (1) the variance of rewards is known, (2) the environment accurately models the effects of intermediate actions on the final decision, and (3) computations yield a noisy sample from the true reward distribution.
+These limitations, which are shared with prior work \citep{consul2021improving, Callaway2021Leveraging}, pose serious challenges when trying to apply strategy discovery to real-world scenarios.
+Besides estimating environment parameters from real-world data, one approach to dealing with potential uncertainty over environment parameters like the variance of rewards or the initial belief is to integrate prior work on robust strategy discovery \citep{mehta2022leveraging} into MGPO, which allows to optimize strategies over all possible instances of environment parameters using Bayesian inference.